pilotmoon/PopClip-Extensions/README.md

 This repository contains the documentation for making your own extensions (this readme file) as well as the source files for the extensions published on the main [PopClip Extensions](http://pilotmoon.com/popclip/extensions) page.
 Layout of the repo:

-    docs/                 -- Image files and resources referred to in this README file. extensions/           -- Distributable versions of the extensions (zipped, with `.popclipextz` extension) source/               -- Source files for the extensions.
-The directories are left without the `.popclipext` extension, for easier editing.
+    docs/                 -- Image files and resources referred to in this README file. extensions/           -- Distributable versions of the extensions (zipped, with `.popclipextz` extension). source/               -- Source files for the extensions.
+Without the `.popclipext` suffix.
+    Index.plist           -- The main page is auto-generated using Index.plist to specify the contents.
+    LICENSE               -- MIT License text.
+    PopClipExtension.xcodeplugin  -- Plist definition file for use with Xcode or PlistEdit Pro.
     README.md             -- This documentation.
-    LICENSE               -- MIT License text.
-    Index.plist           -- The main page is auto-generated using Index.plist to specify the contents.

 ## License